namanmodani/PyDodger/README.md

 # PyDodger

 Three-staged 3D real-time strategy game in Python on the PySoy cloud engine.
-Developed as task submissions to Copyleft Games during Google Code-in 2019, mentored by Arc Riley.
+Developed as task submissions to Copyleft Games during Google Code-in 2019.
+Mentored by Arc Riley.

 Software Used: Python3, PySoy, LibSoy, Blender, OpenGL, Mercurial